A stem cell transplant replaces unhealthy blood cells with healthy ones. It can be a strong weapon in your fight against multiple myeloma.

 - Platelets to stop bleeding

-But even after you’re home, you’re still on the mend and you’ll be followed closely.
 It can take 6 months or longer to fully recover from a transplant.
+So even after you’re home, you’re still on the mend and you’ll be followed closely.

 Deciding whether to get a stem cell transplant isn’t easy.
 You and your doctor may choose to use other treatments first and do a transplant if you get worse.